MicrosoftDocs/azure-docs/articles/active-directory/develop/reference-third-party-cookies-spas.md

 ms.topic: conceptual
 ms.date: 03/14/2022
 ms.author: owenrichards
-ms.reviewer: ludwignick
+ms.reviewer: ludwignick; emilylauber
 ms.custom: aaddev
 ---

 # Handle ITP in Safari and other browsers where third-party cookies are blocked

 Many browsers block _third-party cookies_, cookies on requests to domains other than the domain shown in the browser's address bar.
+These cookies are also known as _cross-domain cookies_.
 This block breaks the implicit flow and requires new authentication patterns to successfully sign in users.
 In the Microsoft identity platform, we use the authorization flow with Proof Key for Code Exchange (PKCE) and refresh tokens to keep users signed in when third-party cookies are blocked.

 ## What is Intelligent Tracking Protection (ITP)?